ahashemee/New-Messenger/README.md

 ###### Messenger is an iPhone only application, currently capable of running on ios 13.5 and is in its beta stages.

+## The Process

+##### If you'd like to watch a video documenting the process I went through to reach the point I am at now, please use the link here.

 ### Motivation

 ##### As a high school student who has been programming for a couple years, I felt that the the best method to enhance my learning in Computer Coding 2 would be to throw myself at a project I have no experience in.
 I was and still am not 100% familiar with XCode nor Swift, I'm still learning as I go and honestly, it's tough.
 The struggle of restarting my program multiple times frustrates me, but it motivates me twice as much.
 Learning about programming is something I will never get bored of.